-I live in a flat.
-So I didn’t have an option for a full gym set up.
-That’s why the rowing machine was out of my possibility, just because of the shortage of space).
+I live in a flat so I didn’t have an option for a full gym setup.
+That’s why the rowing machine was out of my options (simply because of the shortage of space).

-Indoor rowing, also called “ergometer”, was initially designed to allow professionals to keep up with their conditioning training when the weather conditions didn’t allow for training on the water.
+Indoor rower, also called “ergometer”, was initially designed to allow professionals to keep up with their conditioning training when the weather conditions didn’t allow for training on the water.

-Concept 2 Rowing Machine
+Concept 2 rowing machine

 One of the most popular rowing machines is Concept2.
 This is literally the industry gold standard, one most successful and well‐known indoor rowing machines.

 That is all connected to the monitor with wires.
 Each stroke is recorded and gives you specific data about your performance.
 So this brings us to our first benefit.

 You can monitor your performance during the training.
 It’s got some very useful information that you can use to evaluate your progress.

-So if you are tracking your calories for a body composition goal, this tool can show you exactly how many kcal you’ve burned.
+If you are tracking your calories for a body composition goal, this tool can show you exactly how many kcal you’ve burned.

 This is a very powerful tool.
 If you’re doing high-intensity interval training, not only you can see how good you did.
 You can also use that data to beat your previous time.
 If let’s say you’ve completed 300m row in 3-minute, you may want to break your record next time.

 It saves you the data in history, so you can easily track your progress.
 Doesn’t matter if you are training for an event or for health.
 You can pull out the numbers from the last workouts.

 This information shows you how hard you actually work.
 And it shows based on each stroke you do, and the force you apply to that stroke.

-But it also got some more advanced features like force curve, estimated 3minute distance, average power for 500m, and much more.
+But it also got some more advanced features like a force curve, estimated 3minute distance, average power for 500m, and much more.
 So if you’re a data-driven that will just show you black and white how effective is your training.